babashka/cli/README.md

 ;;=> {:url "ssh://foo", :force true}
 ```

-If you want to fold a variable amount of arguments, you can use `repeat`:
+If you want to fold a variable amount of arguments, you can coerce into a vector
+and specify the variable number of arguments with `repeat`:

 ``` clojure
 (def cli-opts {:coerce {:bar []} :args->opts (cons :foo (repeat :bar))})